 How much does an UPGRADE to a Mobile Website cost?

-Cost to upgrade an old website to be mobile friendly depends entirely on how the old website was built.
-There are some types of websites that simply can’t be upgraded to be mobile-friendly and others that are not worth upgrading as they stand because it would take to long.
+The cost to upgrade an old website to be responsive and smartphone-friendly depends entirely on how the old website was built.
+There are some types of websites that simply can’t be upgraded to be mobile-friendly and others that are not worth upgrading as they stand because it would take too long.

 If it’s been built by an amateur or is more than a few years old, the techniques used to build it will probably mean that it is not easy to upgrade and you’d be better to start over.
 However, if your website was built by a professional, then there is a good chance that we could upgrade it more cheaply than you think.